pandysong/openwrt/pulse-auido.md

 #### disable some module

-in my case I need to disable some modules in order to start it up (may need to bring them back when necessory later).
+In my case I need to disable some modules in order to start it up (may need to bring them back when necessary later).

 ```bash
 #load-module module-detect